Our Trails

 Description

-The Hemlock Trail is named for a majestic specimen Hemlock Tree that the hiker will pass along the way.
+The Hemlock Trail is named for a majestic specimen hemlock tree that hikers will pass along the way.
 The trail forms part of the Red Loop and Blue Loop and more information is provided in those trail descriptions.

 Fairfield Glade Kirkstone Trail